DataIntellectTech/TorQ/docs/dataaccess.md

 4. Run `. run.sh -d`

 ## Logging
-Upon calling either `.dataaccess.getdata` or `getdata` the corresponding user,time,handle and request are upserted to the `.dataaccess.stats` table for example:
+Upon calling either `.dataaccess.getdata` or `getdata` the corresponding user, time, handle and request are upserted to the `.dataaccess.stats` table for example:

 ```
 // generic gateway query